Much Better Adventures

 What is the food like?

-Vegans, Vegetarians and most food allergies can be catered for.
-Please let your host know of any dietary requirements in advance.
+Vegans, vegetarians and most food allergies can be catered for, but please let your host know of any dietary requirements in advance.
+If you have a food allergy or intolerance, please be specific in terms of the severity and whether traces or cross-contamination are an issue.

 What is the accommodation like?